rcrowley/certified/README.md

 * Document how to install the CA on Linux.
 * Document how to install the CA so browsers can use it.
 * Document how to run a CA like Betable's.
+* Decouple private keys and certificate signing requests from the signing itself.